openstack/nova/doc/source/devref/distributed_scheduler.rst

 So, how does this all work?

-This document will explain the strategy employed by the ZoneAwareScheduler and its derivations.
+This document will explain the strategy employed by the `ZoneAwareScheduler` and its derivations.
+You should read the Zones documentation before reading this.

 Costs & Weights
 ----------